 For more information on the risks, side effects and questionable benefits of osteoporosis medications, we recommend you take the time to read this terrific article… Top 5 Reasons Why You Should Never Take Osteoporosis Drugs.

-Preventing, reversing and even curing osteoporosis completely is actually quite easy to do when you use a combination of natural remedies and adopt some simple lifestyle changes - but it still takes time for the process to work.
+Preventing, reversing and even getting rid of osteoporosis completely is actually quite easy to do when you use a combination of natural remedies and adopt some simple lifestyle changes - but it still takes time for the process to work.
 You will need a full 12 months (at least) to reverse your osteoporosis, however, you will start feeling better and start noticing a big difference in as little as 3-4 weeks.
 There is one caveat with all of this though - you are going to need to put in some concerted and dedicated effort on your part.
 The reality is there is no “quick fix” for osteoporosis, nor is there any magic pill.
-To reverse and cure osteoporosis naturally you need to use multiple approaches (holistic approach) and most importantly, apply them every day.
+To repair and reverse osteoporosis naturally you need to use multiple approaches (holistic approach) and most importantly, apply them every day.

 Some websites will tell you that all you need to do is pop a few fish oil capsules or take a bit of calcium every day and that will do the trick.
 This is simply not true.
-To cure osteoporosis (really cure osteoporosis and not just improve some of the symptoms) there are 3 things, or 3 levels of bone building and relief remedies that MUST be done…
+To get rid of osteoporosis (really get rid of osteoporosis and not just improve some of the symptoms) there are 3 things, or 3 levels of bone building and relief remedies that MUST be done…

 Firstly, you must rebuild the bone matrix and cartilage.
 Bone matrix is basically the foundation of bones, and like building a house, the foundation must be laid first before any building can take place.